Vick Hope: Television

 In sport, Hope presented Yahoo Sports Presents Tailgate - a weekly show about American sports in 2019-2020 & Channel 4's World Chase Tag Parkour Championships in 2019.

-She also presented cycling coverage of The London Nocturne for Channel 4, Sky Sports and Eurosport, and fronted three series of Street Velodrome for BT Sport.
+She also presented cycling coverage of the London Nocturne for Channel 4, Sky Sports and Eurosport, and fronted three series of Street Velodrome for BT Sport.
 She partook in All Star Netball for BBC's Sport Relief 2019.

 In news and factual programming, Hope continues to work as a news and entertainment reporter for ITN.
 The company also produced her first TV documentary The Slenderman Killings for Channel 5.
 In the documentary Hope investigated the rise of online horror, and it was named The Guardian newspaper's Pick Of The Day.
 Hope also presented the documentary That's Not Me, exploring the use of retouching in fashion photography, which won the BBC Award for Factual Entertainment at the Visions Film Festival.

 In August 2018, it was announced that Hope would be a contestant on the 16th series of Strictly Come Dancing.
 She was paired with professional dancer, Graziano Di Prima and they were eliminated on 21 October, missing out on the Halloween special.
 Hope controversially criticised her Cha Cha dance exit, blaming judges and production crew for saving comedian Seann Walsh in the dance off.
 She was the fourth celebrity to leave the show.

 In February 2022, Hope began co-presenting BBC's Britain's Best Young Artist with Kaiser Chiefs frontman and former art teacher Ricky Wilson.

 On 12 June 2022, Hope presented the first episode of Vick Hope’s Breakfast Show; shown on Sunday mornings on ITV, it features celebrities, summer reading recommendations, and cocktail recipes.

 On 13 December 2022, Channel 4 announced that Hope, would join Countdown's Dictionary Corner, which she renamed (via social media) "Vicktionary Corner" for the week.

+In early 2024, Hope appeared in 10 episodes of the game show Pointless as a guest co-presenter.

+In March 2025, Hope began presenting on BBC's Countryfile.

 Writing

-In 2020, Hope released her debut children's novel, Listen Up: Rule the Airwaves, Rule the School.
-She is set to publish the sequel later this year.
+In 2020, Hope released her debut children's novel, Listen Up: Rule the Airwaves, Rule the School..

 Hope writes for various publications including Marie Claire, Shout magazine, and New Teach.

 Other

-Hope has worked as a live host for a multitude of events including Ru Paul's Drag Con UK, Great North Run, Capital's Summertime Ball, Capital's Jingle Bell Ball, and the 2023 Alpine F1 Team car launch.
+Hope has worked as a live host for a multitude of events including RuPaul's DragCon UK, the Great North Run, Capital's Summertime Ball, Capital's Jingle Bell Ball, and the 2023 Alpine F1 Team car launch.

 In 2019, she hosted the Onside Awards at the Royal Albert Hall alongside HRH Prince Harry and Dev Griffin.